Jack-A-Cooper/PyImg/README.md

 PyImgScale is not finished at the moment.
 There are still a few bugs, code cleaning, and features to implement (image upscaling/downscaling are close to being implemented, but just have not gotten around it just yet!).
 Single file and batch conversions of files should

 ## Features
 - **Filesystem Navigation**: Browse through your file system within the app to locate images.
+Default is set to the directory where the script resides.
 (Implemented)
 - **Image Processing**: Upscale or downscale images with selectable scale factors.
 (Implemented)
 - **Format Conversion**: Convert images between popular formats like PNG, JPG, BMP, and more.
 (Implemented)
 - **Batch Processing**: Process multiple images at once, with progress tracking via a progress bar.
 (Implemented)